PyTables/PyTables/doc/source/usersguide/tutorials.rst

     /columns (Group) 'Pressure and Name'
     /detector (Group) 'Detector information'

-Note that walkGroups() actually returns an
-*iterator*, not a list of objects.
+Note that :meth:`File.walkGroups` actually returns an *iterator*, not a list of objects.
 Using this iterator with the listNodes() method is a powerful combination.
 Let's see an example listing of all the arrays